ekiraya/In_depth_osTicket_Installation/README.md

 <img src="https://i.imgur.com/jErzqYk.png"  height="35%" width="35%"/>
 <br>

-<p>Webpages usually run with code, normally some convination of: html, css, javascript</p>
+<p>Webpages usually run with code, normally some combination of HTML, CSS, JavaScript </p>
-<p>The webpage the we are now selfhosting is no exception it also runs using code and we can actually see that code if we go to <code>C:\inetpub\wwwroot</code></p>
+<p>The webpage that we are now self-hosting is no exception; it also runs using code, and we can actually see that code if we go to <code>C:\inetpub\wwwroot</code></p>
 <img src="https://i.imgur.com/oCKY3Gx.png"  height="35%" width="35%"/>
-<p>Importantlly, we can not only observe this code.
-We can actually modify it to turn our self hosted webpage into a totally different webpage.
+<p> Importantly, we can not only observe this code.
+We can actually modify it to turn our self-hosted webpage into a totally different webpage.
 And that is exactly what we will be doing to install osTicket</p>

 <h3>PHP configurartion</h3>
-<p>Php is a programing language primarly used in webpage development.
+<p> PHP is a programming language primarily used in webpage development.
 It is also the language that osTicket is programmed in; thus, we must install it and configure our iis server to use it before we can use osTicket</p>

-<p>To install php we firslly have to extract the <code>php zip</code> which contains all the files necesarry for the language to be used</p>
+<p>To install PHP, we first have to extract the <code>php zip</code> which contains all the files necessary for the language to be used</p>
 <img src="https://i.imgur.com/HHmJDkN.png"  height="25%" width="25%"/>

 <p>Then we need to go to <code>C:\</code> and create a folder called php</p>